 Imagine what you could be doing with that time if work was just a few minutes down the road.

 I know the thought of relocation can seem incomprehensible at first, with so much to consider.
 But even as someone already living regionally, I felt I got so much value personally from the Metricon showcase.

 It was a great time to listen to professionals, with informed knowledge about how the market is performing, and how it looks like a financial decision.

 But also from people who have made the move and all the benefits, they could share from their first-hand experience.

-Metricon also offered a showcase more catered towards investing in regional, which ran directly after this session, if that was more of interest.
+Metricon also offered a showcase more catered towards investing in regional.
+This ran directly after this session if that was more of interest.

 I definitely think if this is something you have ever considered or even just something you’d like to get a bit more information about, I recommend attending.
 These sessions are free, and extremely well catered 😉

 Metricon also offers a wide breadth of events across Victoria!
 Including styling sessions, masterclasses and informative sessions for things like first home buyers or even knockdown rebuilds.